Simply Business homepage

 How Does Workers' Comp Affect a Tax Return?

-Just like it’s good practice to protect your employees and your business with workers' compensation insurance, it’s also good practice to know the employee’s tax implications in the event of a workers' comp claim.
+Just like it’s good practice to protect your employees and your business with workers' compensation insurance, it’s also good practice to know your employee’s tax implications in the event of a workers' comp claim.

-Keep in mind that each state has its own workers' compensation requirements.
-So it’s a good idea for you and your employees to research your state’s regulations.
+Keep in mind that each state has its own workers' compensation requirements, so it’s a good idea for you and your employees to research your state’s regulations.
 It can help both of you with tax preparation.

 Are Taxes Taken Out of Workers' Comp?

-Injured workers can receive checks from their settlements — even if it’s one large settlement payout — without having to list the amount as earned income or paying taxes on the total amount of the settlement.
+Injured workers can receive checks from their settlements — even if it’s one large settlement payout — without requiring to list the amount as earned income or paying taxes on the total amount of the settlement.

 Workers' Compensation Insurance: How Do I Get It?

 Spend a few minutes with our handy quote tool, and we’ll get to work looking for quotes from respected workers' comp insurers.
-Then all you have to do is choose the one that’s best for you.
+Then all you have to do is choose the plan that’s best for you.

-Or if you want to talk to a helpful human (one of our licensed insurance agents), you can give us a call at 855-930-2844.
+Or if you want to speak with one of our licensed insurance agents, you can give us a call at 855-930-2844.
 We’re here Monday-Friday, 8 a.m. to 8 p.m.
 (ET).

 Get Insured in Under 10 Minutes